RemiZlatinis/ssi-docs/blueprint.md

 > _Note:_ The daemon and the CLI are chosen to be stateless.
 This means the Agent does not keep any kind of state (like SQLite with the statuses, or what service is enabled or not) but it loads any state information for the services by the existence of the _service unit_, _timer unit_, the _service-script_ file in target directory, and the systemd service statuses.
 This architectural choice is made to keep **single source of truth** on the Agent system for its services, preventing inconsistencies between the kept state and the real state of the system.

+**Tech choices:** The SSI Agent will be implemented in Python using popular packages:

+- `websockets`: Live communication with the Backend.
+Also for a simple local server _(For testing purposes and later could be used as on premises option)_
+- `watchdog`: Efficient _(event-based)_ monitoring of the log files.
+- `click`: Clean, scalable, and feature rich CLI tooling.
+- `pytest`: Testing.

-**Tech choices:** The SSI Agent will be implemented in Python.
-This will allow entry level developers and Linux power users to easily understand source code and possible contribute to the project.
+_These will allow entry level developers and Linux power users to easily understand source code and possible contribute to the project._

 **Packaging & distribution:**
 _Decision pending.
 Potential options include native packages (`.deb`, `.rpm`) and `pypi` packages._